ericproffitt/TopicModelsVB.jl/HMTM/HMTMREADME.md

 Also included in this HMTM folder are doc, lex and title files for a ~12k document dataset of articles from *PC Today Magazine* 2004 - 2012.
 The order of words is preserved in this dataset, and stopwords have *not* been removed.
 Remember you can read the articles with the function `showdocs`.

-Now you can run the algorithm on a corpus as is, however the `updatePhi!` function you'll notice is empty, since this is the coordinate I was unable to optimize (see the HMTMVB pdf).
+You can run the algorithm right away on the PC corpus as is, however you'll notice that the `updatePhi!` function empty, as this was the coordinate I was unable to optimize (see the HMTMVB pdf).

 I suspect that the only way to efficiently update `phi` is to lower-bound the portions of the objective function which contain `phi` with a function that can be optimized analytically, however finding this lower bound is going to be challenging.

+Also the `updateLambda!` function could probably have its performance improved.

 Good luck!